strikefreedom17/CarND-Term1-TrafficSignClassifierProj-KKP/writeup_KKP.md

 ![alt text](Pics/Example_Sign.png)

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data histrogram corresponding to each traffic sign:
+It is a bar chart showing the data histrogram corresponding to each traffic sign:

 ![alt text](Pics/Train_data.png)